The Social Work Difference

 UT Health Austin is also the site of many of the Steve Hick School’s research projects.
 “Our partnerships with the Dell Medical School and UT Health Austin ensure that active field researchers and active field students are bringing in the best research possible to advance the field of health social work,” says J.D.
 Moore, who serves as the Director of Marketing and Communications at SHS.

-“Social workers offer a unique perspective in the healthcare setting because of their close interactions with the patient as an individual,” continues Moore.
-“A social worker is right alongside the patient in the room, interfacing directly with all different parts of a patient’s life.
+“Health social workers offer a unique perspective in the healthcare setting because of their close interactions with the patient as an individual,” continues Moore.
+“A health social worker is right alongside the patient in the room, interfacing directly with all different parts of a patient’s life.
 They’re working to understand a patient’s experience both inside and outside the clinic.
-If a patient has difficulty advocating for themselves, a social worker can ensure their voice is heard.”
+If a patient has difficulty advocating for themselves, a health social worker can ensure their voice is heard.”